-Join PDX on social media to enjoy live virtual performances from our volunteer musicians and go behind-the-scenes with local artists whose work you can find at PDX through our Art program.
-And stay tuned for more virtual tours and visits as we all stay home to save lives.
+Throughout the spring and summer, travelers from all over the world joined PDX on social media to enjoy live virtual performances from our volunteer musicians and go behind-the-scenes with local artists whose work you can find at PDX through our Art program.

 Previous PDX Live Performances